Amjad50/plastic/README.md

 terminal emulator supports.
 Have fun.

 ### Controls
-In all the UI providers I followed the same controlling scheme:
+In all the UI providers I followed the same controlling scheme, as well as the ability to reset through `<CTRL-R>`:

 #### Keyboard
 | keyboard | nes controller |